Redislabs-Solution-Architects/ecstats/README.md

 ```

 In order to run the script configure your AWS_* environment variables and
-pass the path to the JSON config file:
+pass the path to the JSON config file or specify all the parameters in the config file:

 ```
 export AWS_ACCESS_KEY_ID=<ACCESS KEY ID>